 For projects that did not provide a measurable streamflow benefit, the WRIA 15 Committee chose not to invest technical consultant resources to further develop the projects during this planning period.
 Information presented on these projects is based on available information from WRIA 15 partners.
 The Committee instead focused the technical resources and expertise on finding projects that provide quantifiable offset benefits.

-The projects identified in this plan are consistent with the project type examples listed in the Final NEB Guidance: (a) water right acquisition offset projects; (b) non-acquisition water offset projects; and (c) habitat and other related projects (Ecology, 2019b).
+The projects identified in this plan are consistent with the project type examples listed in Ecology’s Final NEB Guidance: (a) water right acquisition offset projects; (b) non-acquisition water offset projects; and (c) habitat and other related projects (Ecology 2019b).
 This watershed plan presents projects in the following four categories:

 Water right acquisition offset projects and non-acquisition water offset projects that are ready to proceed.
 These projects provide a quantitative streamflow benefit.